What North Carolina's Wide-Ranging 'Bathroom Bill' Covers

 WORKPLACE RULES

-The law also says local governments can't require businesses to pay a minimum wage higher than North Carolina's statewide minimum, currently $7.25 an hour.
+The law also reaffirmed that local governments can't require area businesses to pay a minimum wage higher than North Carolina's statewide minimum, currently set at $7.25 per hour.
 Cities and counties also can't enforce ordinances setting their own minimum standards for businesses for paid sick leave or other employee benefits, and can't require government contractors to meet public accommodations standards above those set in state law.

 Cities and counties can continue to set higher wage and benefit minimums for their own workers, or for company workers when required as part of an economic recruitment and incentives agreement.